MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-configuration.md

 Management Pack for SQL Server provides monitors that check the existence and age of a database and log backups as reported by Microsoft SQL Server.
 This is done by running a query against the master database of the SQL instance and returning the age of the backup.

-These monitors are located under the Availability Group Database Availability State rollup, in the Availability Group view.
+These monitors are located under the Availability Group Database Availability State rollup in the Availability Group view.
 The list of monitors is as follows:

 - Availability Database Backup Status monitor
 - Availability Database Log Backup Status monitor